 Which grammar schools should you choose?

 While we prepare for all grammar schools, you should have some idea of the the grammar schools you wish to target for your child.
-These will be based on your location, the schools’ catchment policies and the distance you or your child are willing to travel.
+These will be based on your location, the schools' catchment policies and the distance you or your child are willing to travel.
 In many instances there are private minibus companies that provide a door-to-door service, but this may be an expensive option.
 You will need to do your own research and decide which schools are practical for your family and which schools are suitable for your child.
-While we can guide you once you have joined us, please spend some time reviewing the information in our Grammar Schools section, which contains a summary of the key information you will need to know.
+While we can guide you once you have joined us, please spend some time reviewing the information in our Grammar Schools section, which contains a summary of the key information you will need to know for schools local to us.
 This information is updated annually around April.
-You should also review the national League Table as a guide to each grammar school’s performance and ranking.
+You should also review the national League Table as a guide to each grammar school's performance and ranking.
 The key statistic to focus on is the percentage of A/A* grades achieved at A-level.